arda92a/arda92a/README.md

 <div align="center">

 ### 🎉 Fun Fact of the Day
-*"Binary code was invented in 1679, way before computers! 🔢"* 😄
+*"There are more possible chess moves than atoms in the observable universe! ♟️"* 😄

 **⭐ If you like what you see, consider starring some repositories! ⭐**